MattGalton/CrispyLizardSkin/README.md

     - Above sea, but there is land about half a day's walk S/SE
   - Evelda leads us pretty well in the S/SE direction and we walk for 4 hours.
   - Reopen the door, and we've gotten closer, but we've only covered half the distance that we should have done
+  - Thundhrum mentions that it's super busy in Alastairs but not outside, hints that Alastairs exists in many places
   - Walk for like 8h until we get to a patch of land where we
   - Reldath reads 4h of Planar Travel
   - Thundhrum reads Feybled Love: A Young farm girl falls in love with a Fey invader; basically Romeo + Juliet x 50 shades of Fey